voodooattack/when-ts/README.md

 ### Introduction

+**The latest version of this spec can be found in the [`devel` branch](https://github.com/voodooattack/when-ts/blob/devel/README.md), please read the spec there if that's what you're after.**

 This is a reference implementation for a new software design pattern that allows for composable event-based state machines with complete (including temporal) control over their state.

 Please note that this spec and reference implementation are still in alpha and the specs are not yet final.